civicteam/hello-civic/README.md

 ### 👋 What is this?

+Maybe you want to add auth to your AI agent that trades memecoins?
+Or secure your voice chat bot before it spills company secrets?

 **Hello Civic** is a cookbook-style collection of miniature demos that show how to drop civic-auth, embedded wallets, and secure MCP into hackathon projects or production apps without breaking a sweat.

 ---